microbus-io/fabric/docs/dogma/topology.md

 ## Simple Bundled Replication

-In this replication strategy, the all-inclusive application is replicated N times, and additional NATS nodes are added to form a full-mesh cluster.
-It is a good choice for applications with low to medium load.
+In this deployment topology, the all-inclusive application is replicated on a multitude of hardware, and additional NATS nodes are added to form a full-mesh cluster.
+This strategy is a good choice for applications with low to medium load.

 <img src="./topology-3.drawio.svg">
 <p>